Sklup55/enhance-mini-website--NEW/instr.md

 <img src="./images/Ex1_2.png" />

-2. Save and Publish your work
+#### 2. Save and Publish your work

 - After adding the content to your new page, click `Save Draft` to preserve your ongoing work.

-- When you are satisfied with the page's content, click on the **Publish** button, to make it accessible on your website.
+- When you are satisfied with the page's content, click on the `Publish` button, to make it accessible on your website.

 <img src="./images/Ex1_3.png" />

-3. Modify the Menu.
+#### 3. Modify the Menu.

 - Navigate back to your WordPress dashboard.